plaidpants/ANKH-VR/README.md

 PARTY.SAV

-Download a the appropiaye AVATAR.bps patch file for your system from the link below and copy it to the ultima 4 install directory
+Download a the appropriate AVATAR.bps patch file for your system from the link below and copy it to the ultima 4 install directory

 https://github.com/plaidpants/u4-decompiled/releases

-Copy the contents of the entire ultima 4 install folder to the following location on your system and then run the ANHK-VR.exe or ANHK-VR.apk
+Copy the contents of the entire ultima 4 install folder to the following location on your system and then run the ANHK-VR.exe or ANHK-VR.apk (apk not yet available)

 Windows PC